lemanschik/lemanschik/README.md

 I write the build tools and compilers that other should use while they do not do so.
 I also author books that no one did read or will read.
 I do it so that when i am dead i can look back and say i knowed it better.

-Founder and Next Thinker of Projects like: Web 4.0, components-manager (a universal component manager that even works online in a browser), next gen chromium / nodejs / electron / graalvm builds and the platforms as also soon inventor of the web-modules standard and the new WInterCG which joins WICG with WinterCG Into WInterCG to build a foundation for the Web 4.0 which runs on any platform that implements ESModules so near every ESHost that you can think of.
+Founder and Next Thinker of Projects like: Web 4.0, components-manager (a universal component manager that even works online in a browser), next gen chromium / nodejs / electron / graalvm builds and the platforms as also soon inventor of the web-modules standard turning your web browser and all connected peers into a world wide distributed build grid with Persistent RAM.
+Makes you cloud indipendent in fact every PC that you use will be a own cloud.

 ## Certificated Rockstar Programmer !!! do not mess with my l33t h4x0r5175...
 https://codewithrockstar.com